-In 1990, a group of dedicated volunteers joined together to create the Canadiana Fund.
-It purpose is to enhance the beauty and significance of state areas of the official residences, through public donations of furnishings, paintings and objets d’art, or the funds to purchase them.
+Its purpose is to enhance the beauty and significance of state areas at official residences, through public donations of furnishings, paintings and objets d'art, or the funds to purchase.

-The Canadiana Fund has truly been a national success story.
-Its contribution to the official residences has been immense, whether in the form of artwork, furniture, or rare and precious objects.
-In 24 years, the Canadiana Fund has donated over 1,700 items, the value of which is more than $8 million.
-That is quite an achievement.
+The Canadiana Fund is a national success story.
+Its contribution to the official residences has been immense, whether in the form of artwork, furniture or rare and precious objects.
+In 24 years, the Canadiana Fund has donated over 1,700 items, worth more than $8 million.

 The pieces chosen often reflect Canada's heritage, artistic traditions and historical associations, or they may complement the architectural style of a particular residence.

 Many of the pieces highlighted in the virtual tours of the official residences on this website were generously donated through the Canadiana Fund.
 This virtual tour will help you discover and better understand these treasures that are part of Canada's history.
 It is through the generosity of the Canadiana Fund that we are able to acquire these important historical pieces on behalf of all Canadians.

 Acquisitions made through the Canadiana Fund become part of the Crown Collection of the official residences of Canada, the inventory of all the significant artifacts owned and preserved for the official residences.

 Are you passionate about history?
 Would you like to contribute to our country’s rich heritage?
 Your gift could decorate and enhance the state areas in one of the official residences of Canada’s Capital.

 If you are interested, the Canadiana Fund invites you to make a donation, whether it’s fine Canadian furnishings, paintings or works of art.
 The Canadiana Fund would welcome a description and photograph of each item.